nui-ai/mediapipe/README.md

 bazel build -c opt --define MEDIAPIPE_DISABLE_GPU=1 --copt=-I/usr/include/opencv4 mediapipe/python/solutions:hands
 ```

 You may choose to skip this step if you prefer to go directly to the Docker environment.
+Maybe that's a good idea.

 ### 2. Stabilize Docker Build which also uses Ubuntu as its base image